stephenengland/bgg/README.md

 BGG requires you to wait while it processes a collection request.
 A message queue is used to ensure we properly wait for BGG to finish processing.

+## Contributing

+If you plan on contributing, please be aware we have [Travis CI](https://travis-ci.org/thealah/bgg) for our builds.
+Your build must be passing. (run a `grunt test` to check)

+The Issues and Milestones should be up-to-date.
+There should always be work if you are looking to contribute development time or new Issues!